-The ClassVR system, by Avantis, is a purpose built VR headset and software package designed for schools.
-As such, these headsets are solidly built with a plastic shell and wide headband.
+The ClassVR system, by Avantis, is a purpose-built VR headset and software package designed for schools.
+As such, these headsets are solidly constructed with a plastic shell and wide headband.
 Each system comes with a pack of eight plus all the kit necessary to get up and training.
 Crucially, ClassVR also offers a lot of assistance with setting up the install and managing the system, if that's what the school chooses.

 Since this ensures all the students see the same content at the same time, it can facilitate a group learning experience, just as with a real class trip, for example.
 The price is reasonable for what you get but when you compare to affordable options that work from home, it's still a commitment.

 2. VR Sync: Best for Use with Multiple Headsets

 VR Sync is a digital platform that can be used to send a VR experience to multiple headsets.
 Since this is simply the software part of that, it leaves the school free to use varying headsets.
 This is also a great option for a school that allows students to bring in their own headsets from home.

 You can add videos, so you can make your own or use those downloaded from online.
 You get full 360-degree video with spatial audio for full immersion.
 It also offers an option to study analytics of how users interact – aimed more at business users, but it has potential for the classroom too.

 Sync VR currently works with Oculus Go, Oculus Quest, Oculus Rift, Pico, Samsung Gear VR, Android, and Vive.